spazznolo/spazznolo.github.io/home.md

 <p>
 </p>
 <p>
 Around 2016, a few years removed from a Mathematics degree, my interest in proofs, statistics, and even logic puzzles was waning.
-I was leaning away from all of this towards creative pursuits.
+I was leaning away from this towards creative pursuits.
 I was working odd jobs, reading fiction and making music.
 This was my state of mind when my brother lent me the book <a href = "http://www.hockeyabstract.com/statshot">Stat Shot</a>.
 </p>
 <p>
 <em>Stat Shot</em> was marketed as an entry point for the casual fan to understand advanced hockey statistics - as a fun, entertaining way to explore a different perspective of the sport.
 It was meant to be a light read.
 This was not how I read it.
 To me, it was a blueprint.
 This was around the time that I came to understand the research process as a creative one.